benjaminhuanghuang/angular-study/00_CLI/create-deirective.md

-## attach something only if the conditioni is false
+## attach something only if the condition is false
 ```
   ng g d unless
 ```